 We set a corner in the living room for play with an activity center, dollhouse, Lego, and a couple of dolls.
 These activities are there to encourage free open-ended play.
 It also has a display of her artwork and a suncatcher.

 There is also a tunnel, a couple of balls, and a CD player for gross motor activities.
-There are usually three disks available for her to choose from – with relaxing music, dance music, and children’s songs.
+There are usually three disks available for her to choose from – relaxing music, dance music, and children’s songs.
 I plan to add disks with audio stories once she is a bit older.
-She knows how to turn the CD player on and off, change volume, and swap disks.
+She knows how to turn the CD player on and off, change the volume, and swap disks.

 The Outside Area

 The outside area is for sandpit play, painting, crafts, and water play.
 We turned a wooden garden bed into a sandpit.